mitchlabeetch/Data_Eater/README.md

 ## 🎯 About

 **Data Eater** (Le Glouton) is a desktop application designed to make data cleaning, validation, and transformation a breeze.
-Originally built as a thoughtful present for data professionals working with legacy systems, it specializes in:
+Originally built as a thoughtful present for a data professional working with legacy systems named 'Mom', it specializes in:

 - **CSV/Excel Processing**: Handle large datasets with ease
 - **AS400/IBM iSeries Compatibility**: Prepare data for mainframe systems with proper encoding (Windows-1252) and format validation
 - **Power BI Ready**: Export clean, structured data perfect for business intelligence tools
 - **Zero Data Loss**: Your source files are never modified - all operations work on in-memory copies

 This application runs entirely on your local machine, ensuring complete data privacy and security.
 No cloud uploads, no external dependencies for core functionality.
+(Doesn't apply to deployments manually made as web-apps or toggling of LLM-based assistance features)!

 ### 🎁 Built as a Present

-Data Eater was originally created as a gift for data professionals, with an initial focus on a specific company's workflow.
+Data Eater was originally created as a gift for a data professional, with an initial focus on a specific company's workflow.
 Feel free to fork, adapt, and customize it for your own use case!

 ⚠️ The current code base contains client-side text hardcoded in French - I'm working on a branding-less and i18n-compliant version.
 Any help is welcome!